 NCATS works to make the translational process more efficient and effective by establishing new collaborative partnerships and creating technologies and methods that are useful to the broad scientific community.
 On Dec.
 18, 2014, NCATS Director Christopher P. Austin, M.D., announced that NCATS would lead an innovative collaboration for the NIH with Pfizer’s Centers for Therapeutic Innovation (CTI) that is designed to help bridge the gap between early scientific discovery and its translation into new medicines through public-private resource sharing.
 Pfizer’s CTI program pairs leading researchers with Pfizer scientists to pursue scientific and medical advances through joint research and development projects.
 Partners in the CTI network include academic institutions, patient foundations and NIH.

 The CTI model is the first NIH-wide biologics initiative with a pharmaceutical partner that NCATS coordinates on behalf of all NIH intramural researchers.
 The goal of this collaboration is to identify biologic compounds with activity in a pathway or target of interest to an NIH intramural researcher and to Pfizer.
 Together, the scientific team works to move these compounds through laboratory testing into clinical evaluation.

 Interested in exploring a research project for joint development?
 Pfizer’s CTI for NIH researchers has two calls for proposals each year.
-The next scheduled call will close in October 2017.
-Learn more about the current call for proposals and the therapeutic areas of interest.
+The spring 2018 call for proposals opened on March 12, 2018.
+Pre-proposals are due by April 23, 2018.
+Learn more about the call for proposals and the therapeutic areas of interest.